 Conclusion

-In a world where people are often tempted to chase after the newest, shiniest things on the market, minimalism is one way of taking a step back and living with less.
+In a world where people are often tempted to chase after the newest, shiniest things on the market, the concept of minimalism is one way of taking a step back and living with less.

 Once a minimalist mindset is adopted, it no longer becomes just about ‘not owning too many things’, but how you can make your life more simple and easily manageable.

-If you want to find out more about minimalism, read the following articles:
+If you want to find out more about minimalism and how to create a minimalist home, read the following articles: